-This medication may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
+This product may increase the risk of bleeding when taken with other drugs that also may cause bleeding.
 Examples include anti-platelet drugs such as clopidogrel, "blood thinners" such as dabigatran/enoxaparin/warfarin, among others.

-If overdose is suspected, contact a poison control center or emergency room immediately.
+If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
+Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
-Symptoms of overdose may include: fast breathing, nausea, vomiting, ringing in the ears, fast heartbeat, seizures.
+Symptoms of overdose may include: seizures.

 Do not share this medication with others.

 This medication has been prescribed for your current condition only.
-Do not use it later for another infection unless told to do so by your doctor.
-A different medication may be necessary in that case.
+Do not use it later for another infection unless your doctor tells you to.

-Store at room temperature between 68-77 degrees F (20-25 degrees C) away from light and moisture.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Taking outdated tetracycline can result in serious illness.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.

 Are you currently using Helidac 250 Mg-500 Mg-262.4 Mg Oral Pack Bismuth Salts?